Our Program

 Bruno began his guitar studies at the age of ten with his father.
 As a versatile musician, his experience encompasses rock/pop, jazz, and classical guitar.
 He has traveled extensively to the Spanish cities of Malaga and Sevilla, where he studied flamenco guitar.
 Bruno’s performance experience includes solo and ensemble performances at both private and public events throughout California since the early 2000s.
 He has participated in masterclasses with artist such as the Beijing Guitar Duo, Los Angeles Guitar Quartet, Alvaro Pierri, and Adam Del Monte.
 Bruno is also a recipient of awards and scholarships including the Santa Barbara Musicians Union Award 2006, Santa Barbara's La Fair/Rokoff/Gilbert Fund Scholarship 2007, and most recently the San Francisco Conservatory of Music Scholarship where he attended 2014-2016.
 Bruno graduated from San Francisco State University in 2014 with a B.M. in music performance studying under Lawrence Ferrara, and the San Francisco Conservatory of Music in 2016 where he received his M.M. in music performance studying with world-renowned composer and performer Sergio Assad.
 A dedicated educator, Bruno enjoys working with students of all levels and backgrounds.

-French Teacher
+Teacher

 Devyani Grewal